-- Since we have a limited operating history, and have not generated any significant revenues to date, you will have little basis upon which to evaluate our ability to achieve our business objective. - The markets in which we operate are attractive and other companies or institutions may develop and market novel or improved technologies, which may make the EsoGuard or EsoCheck technologies less competitive or obsolete. - We expect to derive substantially all of our revenues from the EsoGuard and EsoCheck products. - We are highly dependent on our license agreement with CWRU, the termination of which would prevent us from commercializing our products, and which imposes significant obligations on us. - Our products may never achieve market acceptance. - The sizes of the markets for our current and future products have not been established with precision, and may be smaller than we estimate. - Recommendations in published clinical practice guidelines issued by various organizations, including professional societies and federal agencies may significantly affect payors' willingness to cover, and physicians' willingness to prescribe, our products and services. - We or our third-party manufacturers may not have the manufacturing and processing capacity to meet the production requirements of consumer demand or clinical testing in a timely manner. - Our EsoGuard test is performed in a single commercial clinical laboratory facility.
-If demand for our EsoGuard test grows, we may lack adequate facility space and capabilities to meet increased processing requirements.
+- Since we have a limited operating history, and have not generated any significant revenues to date, you will have little basis upon which to evaluate our ability to achieve our business objective. - The markets in which we operate are attractive and other companies or institutions may develop and market novel or improved technologies, which may make the EsoGuard or EsoCheck technologies less competitive or obsolete. - We expect to derive substantially all of our revenues from the EsoGuard and EsoCheck products. - We are highly dependent on our license agreement with CWRU, the termination of which would prevent us from commercializing our products, and which imposes significant obligations on us. - Our products may never achieve market acceptance. - The sizes of the markets for our current and future products have not been established with precision, and may be smaller than we estimate. - Recommendations in published clinical practice guidelines issued by various organizations, including professional societies and federal agencies may significantly affect payors' willingness to cover, and physicians' willingness to prescribe, our products and services. - We or our third-party manufacturers may not have the manufacturing and processing capacity to meet the production requirements of consumer demand or clinical testing in a timely manner. - If demand for our EsoGuard test grows, we may lack adequate facility space and capabilities to meet increased processing requirements.
 Moreover, if these or any future facilities or their equipment were damaged or destroyed, or if we experience a significant disruption in our commercial clinical laboratory operations for any reason, our ability to continue to operate our business could be materially harmed. - Our results of operations can be adversely affected by labor shortages, turnover, and labor cost increases. - We expect to rely on courier delivery services to transport EsoCheck devices and EsoGuard specimen kits to physicians and other medical professionals and samples back to laboratory facilities for analysis.
 If these delivery services are disrupted or become prohibitively expensive, customer satisfaction and our business could be negatively impacted.

 - If we attempt to bring any other products or services to market in addition to the EsoGuard test and EsoCheck device, we likely will be required to make significant investments in research and development, which ultimately may prove unsuccessful.
-Our future performance may be affected by the success of products we have not yet developed, licensed, acquired. - Our officers may allocate their time to other businesses thereby potentially limiting the amount of time they devote to our affairs.
-This conflict of interest could have a negative impact on our operations. - Our ability to be successful will be totally dependent upon the efforts of our key personnel. - Our officers and directors have fiduciary obligations to other companies and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented. - Our business may suffer if we are unable to manage our growth. - Our business, financial condition and results of operations could be adversely affected by the political and economic conditions of the countries in which we conduct business. - We may engage in acquisitions that are not successful and which could disrupt our business, cause dilution to our stockholders and reduce our financial resources. - Adverse results in material litigation matters could have a material adverse effect upon our business.
+Our future performance may be affected by the success of products we have not yet developed, licensed, acquired. - Our ability to be successful will be totally dependent upon the efforts of our key personnel. - Our officers and directors have fiduciary obligations to other companies and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented. - Our business may suffer if we are unable to manage our growth. - Our business, financial condition and results of operations could be adversely affected by the political and economic conditions of the U.S. and the other countries in which we conduct business. - We may engage in acquisitions that are not successful and which could disrupt our business, cause dilution to our stockholders and reduce our financial resources. - Adverse results in material litigation matters could have a material adverse effect upon our business.